ngageoint/hootenanny/README.md

 * Rivers
 * Roads

-Any feature that does not fit into the list of types above will be conflated with [Generic Geometry Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/GenericGeometryConflation.asciidoc), which uses a simpler approach.
+Any feature that does not fit into the list of types above will be conflated with [Generic Geometry Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/GenericGeometryConflation.asciidoc), which uses a simpler approach than the specific algorithms.

 [Conflation Algorithms Detail](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/ConflationAlgsOverview.md)